 Why Do Cats Groom and Then Fight?

-Although social grooming is an act of bonding, every cat reaches a point where they have had enough.
-Think of it as a hug that has lingered for far too long.
+Although social grooming is an act of bonding, every cat reaches a point where it has had enough.
+Think of it as a hug that has lingered for too long.

 If it appears that your cat is telling your other cat, “I’m going to lick your neck clean before I bite it,” you are probably not too far off.